 Welcome to Book Explorers!
 It’s like a book club for kids that you can do anytime, anywhere.
 This month we’re talking about Lety Out Loud by Angela Cervantes.
-Find activities and discussion here.
+Find activities and discussions here.

 When you’re feeling nervous or shy, what helps you feel brave?
 When Lety Muñoz volunteers at an animal shelter, she wants to speak up for the dogs and cats to help potential families see how great each pet is.
 Her first language is Spanish and sometimes English words don’t come easily to her, but she volunteers to write pet profiles, even though it’s difficult.
 Speaking up for animals makes Lety feel brave.
 Can she find her voice to speak up for herself, too?